benjamin-asdf/datastar-el/README.md

 Based on the datastar [vscode extension](https://marketplace.visualstudio.com/items?itemName=starfederation.datastar-vscode).

-Expectation is feature parity with the vscode extension.
+The goal is feature parity with the vscode extension.

 # Features